liuxinchn/DT5720B/Manuals翻译.md

+# DT5720_UserManual

+>- User Manual UM3244
+>- rev10
+>- 2017.05.26
+>- 2/4 Channel 12bit 250MS/s Digitizer

+## 目的

+1. 完整硬件描述
+2. 作为波形记录数字化仪Waveform Recording Digitizer（后称波形记录固件Waveform recording firmware）的工作原理

+firmware version: 4.14_0.14

+- 寄存器的去看 UM5961 – 720 Registers Description.
+- DPP(Digital Pulse Processing) firmware，去看  UM2088 – DPP-PSD User Manual.

+## 符号

+ADC 	   Analog-to-Digital Converter
+AMC 	  ADC & Memory Controller
+DAQ 	  Data Acquisition
+DAC 	   Digital-to-Analog Converter
+DC 		 Direct Current
+LVDS 	 Low-Voltage Differential Signal
+PLL 		Phase-Locked Loop
+ROC 	   ReadOut Controller
+TTT 		Trigger Time Tag
+USB 	   Universal Serial Bus

+## Introduction

+DT5720: 2/4 Channel 12 bit 250 MS/s Desktop Waveform Digitizer with 2 Vpp input dynamic range

+(Vpp： 峰峰值，最大正弦值 - 最小正弦值)

+**Considering the sampling frequency and bit number, these digitizers are well suited for mid-fast signals**  as the ones coming from liquid or inorganic scintillators coupled with PMTs or Silicon Photomultiplie

+each channel is able to generate a self-trigger when the input signal goes under/over a programmable threshold.

+During the acquisition, data stream is continuously written in a circular memory buffer.

+Two modes are supported for the event storage in the board memories: Standard mode and Pack2.5 mode

+The board houses USB 2.0 and optical link interfaces.
+USB 2.0 allows data transfers up to 30 MB/s.
+The Optical Link interface is capable of transfer rate up to 80 MB/s and offers daisy chain capability.

+In addition to the waveform recording firmware, CAEN provides for this digitizer the Digital Pulse Processing firmware (DPP) for the Pulse Shape Discrimination (DPP-PSD) , which combines the functionalities of a digital QDC (charge integration) and discriminator of different shapes for particle identification.

 The Mod.
 DT5720 is 2/4 Channel 12 bit 250 MS/s Desktop Waveform Digitizer with 2 Vpp input dynamic range on single ended MCX coaxial connectors (see Tab.
 1.1).
 The DC offset is adjustable via a 16-bit DAC on each channel in the 1 V range.
 Considering the sampling frequency and bit number, these digitizers are well suited for mid-fast signals as the ones coming from liquid or inorganic scintillators coupled with PMTs or Silicon Photomultiplier.
 A common acquisition trigger signal (common to all the channels) can be fed externally via the front panel TRG-IN input connector or via software.
 Alternatively, each channel is able to generate a self-trigger when the input signal goes under/over a programmable threshold.
 The trigger from one board can be propagated out of the board through the front panel GPO .